ahmadfajar/vue3-mdb-docs/docs/components/input/textfield.md

 ## Help Text

-The `help-text` property on `<bs-text-field>` adds the provided string beneath the text field.
+The `help-text` property on `<bs-text-field>` adds an help text beneath the text field.
-Using `persistent-help-text` will keeps the help text visible even when the text field is not focused.
+And sets the `persistent-help-text` property to `false` will make the help text visible only when the text field is focused.

 ::: BlockVue {title="Text Field with help text example"}